kevinushey/blog/_posts/2015-11-22-what-is-a-function.md

 how evaluation of 'vanilla' `R` functions works.
-Behind the scenes, `R` will handle dispatch and such using C code, and perform non-standard evalaution to handle things like the use of `UseMethod()` within a function body.
+Behind the scenes, `R` will handle dispatch and such using C code, and perform non-standard evaluation to handle things like the use of `UseMethod()` within a function body.